 Seated Good Morning (Intermediate)

 Sit on a bench with your feet flat and hinge forward.
-Sitting removes the hamstrings from the equation (they're already shortened at the knee) and isolates the erector spinae and glutes.
+Sitting removes the hamstrings from the equation (they are already shortened at the knee) and isolates the erector spinae and glutes.
 This is worth trying if you specifically want to strengthen the lower back, or if tight hamstrings are limiting your standing range of motion.

 Alternative Exercises